Teplitsa/tst-yandex-feed/readme.md

 * Custom post types support in feed.
 * Filtering by category or custom taxonomy term.
 * Individual settings for posts in feed.
+* If the feed generation process overloads your DB server, you can enable cache.
+Just set cache lifetime value.

 ## Installation and usage ##